-Many patients with neuroblastoma present with widely disseminated disease at diagnosis, and the prognosis for such patients is dismal.
+Many children with neuroblastoma present with widely disseminated disease at diagnosis and the prognosis in these cases is dismal.
 Several prognostic markers have been identified for this disease and one of the most powerful is MYCN oncogene amplification, demonstrated in 25–30% of primary untreated neuroblastomas.
 We have sought to identify pathways downstream of MYCN that are required for neuroblastoma initiation and maintenance, as these represent potential candidates for therapeutic intervention.

 We have undertaken a large ENU-mutagenesis screen using N-ethyl-N-nitrosourea (ENU), a compound that causes heritable mutations in DNA.
 As a result of this screen, we generated a founder line showing Mendelian inheritance of a specific mutation that prevented neuroblastoma formation.
 A combination of gene mapping and next-generation sequencing was used to identify the gene, which had a loss-of-function mutation.
 Although this gene has never previously been shown to have a role in neuroblastoma, our research shows that it has a critical role in the initiation and development of this disease.
 These studies have the potential to elucidate an entirely novel approach to the treatment and, ultimately, prevention of this refractory childhood malignancy.

 Molecular-targeted therapy for infant leukaemia

 Leukaemia accounts for the second greatest number of deaths from childhood cancer, after brain cancer.
 Particularly poor survival rates are found in infants whose leukaemias commonly display abnormalities of the MLL gene (MLLr leukaemia) and are highly resistant to currently applied chemotherapeutic treatment protocols.